-Conferences with students will receive first consideration of the counselor's time and are scheduled whenever necessary.
+Conferences with students will receive priority and are scheduled whenever necessary.
 The counselor may assist the student:

-- in recommending materials that the student may use to improve his/her study habits. - in making realistic curriculum selections and suitable plans for the future. - in offering aid in problems of adjustment to listen to the student. - discuss his/her academic and social concerns/problems.
+• in recommending materials that the student may use to improve his/her study habits.

+- in making realistic curriculum selections and suitable plans for the future. - in offering aid in problems of adjustment to listen to the student - discuss his/her academic and social concerns/problems.